dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/ToDate.md

 formatStr
 {: .paramName}

-A string that specifies the format you want applied to the `dateStr`.
+A string that specifies the format you want applied to the <code>dateStr</code>.
 See the [Date and Time Formats](#Date) section below for more information about format specification.
 {: .paramDefnFirst}